-Hemp, one of the oldest materials known to man, has a long history of use in textiles, and its natural durability has made it a favorite for rugs.
+Hemp, one of the oldest rug materials known to man, has a long history of use in textiles, and its natural durability has made it a favorite for rugs.
 Hemp rugs, soft yet strong, look perfect in so many spaces.
 Their natural style makes them a great accent for wood or tile floors.
-They’re typically hand-woven and can be described as both thick and pliant.
+They’re typically hand-knotted and can be described as both thick and pliant.
 With these contrasting attributes, hemp rugs are truly versatile.

 Hemp is perfect for rugs.
 It’s anti-static and naturally resilient so you can put it in high traffic areas.
 Additionally, the material is sound absorbing and fire-retardant.
 Investing in a hemp rug is a sound decision, as these rugs can last for quite some time, no matter the footsteps it feels.
 As a sustainable resource, it’s also eco-friendly.